video-db/ocr-benchmark/README.md

 ```bash
 uv run ground_truth_preparation/create_videodb_collection.py
 ```
 This script will prompt for collection details and allow you to upload videos either from files or by specifying a JSON file containing video URLs.
+The collection will be created as a [VideoDB public collection](https://docs.videodb.io/public-collections-102) for easy sharing and reproducibility.

 ```bash
 uv run ground_truth_preparation/prepare_ground_truth.py